AKMU discography

-South Korean sibling duo AKMU has released three studio albums, one live album, two extended plays, one single album, and fourteen singles.
+South Korean sibling duo AKMU has released four studio albums, one live album, three extended plays, one single album, and sixteen singles.
 The duo debuted under YG Entertainment in 2014 after they won the second installment of the K-pop Star series.
 The duo consists of siblings Lee Chan-hyuk and Lee Su-hyun.

 Songs from the group's 2014 debut album Play have more than 6.9 million total downloads.
 As of January 2018, the duo sold over 23 million digital songs in South Korea.